fhex01/fhex01.github.io/_posts/2025-07-03-targeted-timeroasting.md

-# Targeted Timeroasting: Weaponizing Computers with Controlled UAC Flags
+# Targeted Timeroasting: Weaponizing Users and Computers with Controlled UAC Flags

 Do you know **NTP**, or its Microsoft Windows variant, **MS-SNTP**?
 Well, I racked my brain trying to figure out what it was, and I found it really interesting.
 In this article, we will focus exclusively on the **MS-SNTP** protocol.
 We will explore how this protocol could potentially be exploited to steal authentication or identification credentials.